 - Extend previous quarter promotions.
 Offer a 30-day extension on any promotions offered in the previous quarter and let them know prices will go up again after that extension period.
 Make it clear that your team is not willing to extend the promotion beyond that point.

 - Incentivize early deals.
-Offer premium packages for customers who close earlier in the quarter so late stage pipeline opportunities won’t continue to lag.
+Offer premium packages for customers who close earlier in the quarter so that late-stage pipeline opportunities won't continue to lag.
 Structure special packages that offer customers additional goodies (e.g., access to more product capabilities or services) if they sign within a set timeframe, such as the first month of the quarter.

 - Compensate reps accordingly.
 Build in commission multipliers based on how quickly deals can be closed so your sales team will proactively push deals through to a close.
 Offering an accelerator for deals that close within a set block of time and decreases over time will encourage reps to close earlier.
 For example, offer an extra 5% for deals that close within a month or 3% for deals that close within two months of quarter start.

 - Get marketing involved.
-When everyone on your revenue operations team — which includes sales, marketing, customer success and ops — can see a deal’s sales activity, they can help drive sales linearity in their own way.
-For example, when marketing sees an opportunity is stalling, they can run targeted campaigns to provide air coverage to re-engage the prospect and help accelerate the deal.
-After all, it’s no myth that time kills all deals.
+When everyone on your revenue operations team—which includes sales, marketing, customer success, and ops—can see a deal's sales activity, they can help drive sales linearity in their own way.
+For example, when marketing sees that an opportunity is stalling, they can run targeted campaigns to provide air coverage to re-engage the prospect and help accelerate the deal.
+After all, it's no myth that time kills all deals.

-And for more advanced sales forecasting metrics, visit our blog 9 Sales Forecasting Metrics Sales Teams Need to Track & Report
+For more advanced sales forecasting metrics, read our blog post about the 9 Sales Forecasting Metrics Sales Teams Need to Track and Report.